benjaminniess/square-squad-unity/README.md

 ### Technically ###

-This is a Unity game that has been developed for desktop devices (Windows, Mac os, Linux).
-It works with any PC controller/PS4 controllers and one player can user the keyboard.
+This is a Unity game that had been developed for desktop devices (Windows, Mac os, Linux).
+It works with any PC controller/PS4 controllers and one player can use the keyboard.

-### Graphics ###
+### Design ###

-Graphics are not my cup of tea.
+Design is not my cup of tea.
 If this is yours and you want to make it look like something, please let me know!

 ### Itch.io ###